This course may be taken prior to or during the same term.

 Students should consult their academic advisors for courses which may satisfy both the General Education requirements and Common Prerequisites.

-A minimum course grade of “C” is required in all COB prerequisites and courses.
+A minimum course grade of “C” is required in all College of Business prerequisites and courses.

 General Education Curriculum: